The substitute broadcast engineer gives me a mini monologue when he tells me it's time to go.

 It's just there'd be too much work.

-It's just it's all it's been signed into law.
+It's just, it's been signed into law.

-It's being implemented, however, poorly, and it would be better just to uh change it and think, but they don't want to repeal it.
+It's being implemented, however, poorly, and it would be better just to change it and think, but they don't want to repeal it.

 If that's true, if that's true, it's going to matter in terms of how they campaign against.